Home Loan

 Hypothecation

 Under hypothecation, you provide an asset as collateral for a loan but keep possession of it.
 The lender can seize the asset if you fail to repay the loan.
-For example, Car Loans, where the car stays with you during the loan term.
+For example, car loans, where the car stays with you during the loan term.

 Mortgage

 Under a mortgage agreement, you provide your property, like a house or land, as collateral for a loan.
 The property's possession stays with you, but the lender has a legal right to take ownership of the property through foreclosure if you fail to repay the loan.
-The best example of a mortgage is Housing Loan.
+The best example of a mortgage is housing loan.

 Key differences between pledge hypothecation and mortgage